Telling Your Story: Hobbies and TraditionsPosted in Writing Tips

 Spring: Cinco De Mayo!
 Tara’s family is Mexican-American, so every year they throw a great big party for the special day!
 There’s nothing better than her Abuela’s Tamales Hojas.

-Summer: The highlight of each summer is Fourth of July at Colin’s parent’s home.
+Summer: The highlight of each summer is Fourth of July at Michael’s parent’s home.
 There are always lots of fireworks, plenty of hot dogs, and all the cousins are around to play games while the adults relax in the summer sun.

 Winter: While no one likes the cold, we sure don’t mind it when we are walking through downtown admiring all the Christmas lights.
 We also love going ice skating at the outdoor rink near our home.
 The holidays are such a magical time, and we cannot wait to share them with a child.